 This can be a good thing since a little impatience can be a great motivator to take action.
 However, it can also lead to taking on too much, which is often what happens when it comes to getting in shape.

-Many people are motivated to see big changes happen quickly and therefore dive in with gruelling workouts every single day.
+Many people are motivated to see big changes happen quickly so they dive in with grueling workouts every single day.
 “No pain, no gain!”

 While their intentions are in the right place, this sort of “all in” attitude isn’t sustainable and often leads to burnout, then quitting altogether.
-Here is a two-step approach that will help you avoid fitness burnout and will refresh your motivation to stay on track for improved results.
+Here is a 2-step approach that will help you avoid fitness burnout and will keep you on track for better long-term results.

 Step 1.
 Set Goals That Allow You to Become a Master

 An “all in” approach often leads to setting unrealistic goals.
 Many of the clients I’ve worked with do this when it comes to exercise: “I haven’t exercised in 5 years but I’m ready to start going to the gym every day.”

 Aggressive goal setting like this often leads to failure.
 Someone who hasn’t exercised in years is almost certainly not going to be able to sustain a 7-day-per-week workout routine.
 Then, when they fail to stay on-track it can be easy to feel discouraged: “Maybe I’m just not cut out to be in shape?
 This exercise stuff doesn’t work for me.”

 It is much more effective to set goals that allow for mastery.
 Mastery is the knowledge or ability to do something very well.
 It feels good to master something and it can be motivating to want even more.